Introduction |

 Because of deep psychological

-to make a total surrender to God, and they discover that education and reasoning
+to make a total surrender to God, and so you will discover that education and

-do little to overcome their resistances.
+reasoning do little to overcome that difficulty.
 In this case, psychotherapeutic

 techniques must be used to understand and overcome the